Schedarian/Rubedo/README.md

 Please do not read the source code - it is horribly and hastily written mess

 # Installation
-Download lavalink and put .jar file into lavalink folder

-Add discord token and OpenWeather api token into config.yaml

-run `java -jar Lavalink.jar`
+Download source code, run bundler to get all dependencies

+Provide all data to config.yaml

-run `bundle exec ruby Main.rb`
+run `bundle exec ruby Main.rb` or `./run.sh`